 The Wairau Lagoons cover about 2000 hectares of saline marsh and mud-flats between the Wairau River mouth and the Vernon Estate to the south.
 During the autumn and winter months the predominant species in the Lagoons are game birds.
 Protected species will also be seen in the lagoons during the open game season.
 The protected Grey teal population in particular is increasing and hunters must take care to positively identify their target.
 Besides the obvious main channels in the northern part of the lagoons, and Te Aropipi Channel, which runs along inside the seaward Boulder Bank, few parts of the lagoons are more than a metre deep.
 The mud in some areas can be very deep and care should be taken in unfamiliar areas.
 Access can be gained via the end of Hardings Road.
-Duck-hunter access is off Redwood Pass Road, or from the Wairau Bar using a boat.
+Duck-hunter access is off Redwood Pass Road (via permit only with strict access conditions - apply to Vaughan Lynn for gate code and access rules), or from the Wairau Bar using a boat.
 The water is brackish and shotguns require careful cleaning.
 Fresh water should be taken for gun dogs.
 The former wildlife refuge status over Big Lagoon has been lifted to provide additional hunting opportunities.
 The retention of this new hunting area will depend on the behaviour of hunters and adherence to the following code of conduct:

 - Fixed shooting stands above mean high water springs only.

 - Moored floating stands 200 metres from any other marked stand.

 - No plant material likely to drop viable seed to be used for maimai cover.

 - No disturbance to archaeological sites, artefacts or native plants.